SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    :compile: true

    -> let linesWithIndentation = """
           This line doesn't begin with whitespace.
               This line begins with four spaces.
           This line doesn't begin with whitespace.
           """

+..
+The lines above are indented with a mix of spaces and non-breaking spaces, to prevent SourceKit from eating meaningful leading whitespace.

 .. _StringsAndCharacters_InitializingAnEmptyString: